thecjharries/chc-code-test/README.md

 ## Overview

 This contains my short stab at solving the prompt below.
+See Usage for running the code; check out [my notes](./notes.md) for some analysis.

 ## Usage